MBA Concentration in Museum Leadership

 MSST804 Internship (make arrangements in consultation with your advisor or the director of the museum studies program)

-Choose two electives from MSST and cross-listed courses.
+Choose two elective from MSST and cross-listed courses.
 The offerings vary each year but may include:

 MSST601 Curatorship and Collections Management